hong-xian/gue/README.md

 # AAAI24 Game-Theoretic Unlearnable Example Generator
 This is the official repository for "Game-Theoretic Unlearnable Example Generator".
-This repository contains an implementation of the different poiosn attacks and adversarial training on poisoned datasets.
+This repository contains an implementation of GUE and evaluation on poisoned datasets.
 ## Requirements:
 * Python 3.11.3
 * PyTorch 2.0.1